 Based on these preliminary results showing a consistent trend in wastewater quality for the SARDA facilities, further evaluations may need to be done.
 BOD and TSS are only two of the key constituents to measure the strength of the influent.
 There are other constituents that may also be upward trending such as total dissolved solids (TDS) and nutrients.
-TDS is a concern because the wastewater plants do not effectively reduce TDS, and these changes may effect compliance with the discharge permits.
+TDS is a concern because the wastewater plants do not effectively reduce TDS, and these changes may affect compliance with the discharge permits.
 Further evaluation will help agencies to better understand any potential impact to their facilities and these findings can be incorporated into water reclamation facility design and management.

 Proposed New Water Quality Criteria for Nutrients and Biological Objectives